Cost of Attendance

 The OSFA will calculate the amount of financial aid "earned" prior to withdrawing.
 Any aid received in excess of the earned amount is considered "unearned" and must be returned to the programs from which they were disbursed.
 The liability of this amount is jointly shared by Georgia Tech and the student and is based on the official withdrawal date or the last date of class attendance.
 If you decide not to attend a term, you must notify the Institute of your change in enrollment plans.

-In order to receive your financial aid awards, there are certain conditions and requirements you must meet first.
+In order to receive your financial aid offer, there are certain conditions and requirements you must meet first.

 The Internal Revenue Service (IRS) considers some forms of financial aid to be taxable income, requiring students to report their earnings.